rickycarpainter/CS256/TASKLIST.md

  - [x] add Sort By button and box of options

 ## Javascript
- - [ ] autofill textarea from search bar
  - [ ] viewcount
  - [x] search
  - [x] fix arrow click so that it changes the vote count